andrewye16/improve_detroit_ses_analysis/README.md

 ### III.
 Vacant Property and Zillow Home Value Index Datasets

 The declining Detroit economy resulted in a lot of empty property, and this could be an interesting variable to explore.
-I added this information by using the Google Geocoding API to recover the reported property's zip codes from 2019 to 2024.
+I added this information aftrer using the Google Geocoding API to recover the reported property's zip codes from 2019 to 2024.
+See `helper\vacant_helper.ipynb` for more.

 The Zillow Home Value Index is another measurement of the median home value.
 I added the latest reported index (01/2024) into the dataset to provide another perspective.